Only Much Louder: Booking

 Only Much Louder initially began as a one-man booking agency, helmed by a teenage Vijay Nair in Mumbai.
-Once a core team was set in place, the booking division was renamed The Syndicate.
+Once Girish "Bobby" Talwar joined, the booking division was renamed The Syndicate.
 They transitioned into a full service booking agency, and booked shows for clients, who included corporates, venues, colleges, and clubs, across India and now globally.
 It is estimated the agency books around 1500 shows each year.

 Management

 Initially with rock and alternative bands like Acquired Funk Syndrome, Zero, Pentagram, Vijay Nair began independently representing bands and non-film musicians in India.
-Once the company was set up, they began managing bands like Shaai'r + Func, Swarathma and Raghu Dixit.
+Once Girish "Bobby" Talwar joined and the company was set up, they began managing bands like Shaai'r + Func, Swarathma and Raghu Dixit.
 They further diversified their music roster with the addition of electronic artists like Dualist Inquiry, Sandunes and Nucleya, while also briefly representing Naezy and other hip-hop musicians.

 They added comedy acts, in 2013, after signing Vir Das, All India Bakchod, Kanan Gill, Biswa Kalyan Rath, East India Comedy and others.
 In 2017 the division underwent a significant change when their head, Tej Brar, quit.
 By April, 2017, the company had dropped a large portion of their music roster, including long time signees Swarathma.
 Vasu Dixit, the frontman of Swarathma, said of the decision: "lately their focus has shifted towards comedy and mostly EDM.

 OML now is India's biggest comedy talent management company with over 60 comedians exclusively managed by them.
 In 2020, OML forayed into managing creators such as Dolly Singh, Ankush Bahuguna, Larrisa D'Sa along with writers, directors, mentalists and Chefs.
 After diversifying its talent management, OML manages over 90 creators & comedians exclusively.